 As of August 2022, only Virginia and Florida use FR44s.
 An FR44 is sometimes called "DUI insurance," however, it's not actually a type of insurance.
 An FR44 is a certificate verifying insurance coverage that meets the state’s applicable requirements for financial responsibility.
 An FR-44 filing is required when a person is applying to reinstate their driver’s license following a DUI or DWI conviction.

 Your auto insurance company is responsible for filing this certificate with the regulatory authority in your state (e.g. the Department of Motor Vehicles).

 In Virginia, a driver may be required to file and maintain an FR-44 certificate for three years after a serious conviction like:

 - Maiming someone while operating a vehicle under the influence

 - Driving under the influence of drugs or alcohol

 - Driving with a forfeited license due to a conviction, or in the case of a juvenile, after a finding of not innocent

-- Violation of federal laws, laws of other states, or local laws similar to the above
+- Violation of federal laws, laws of other states, or local laws like those above

 It generally costs between $15 and $25 to file an FR-44 certificate.
 However, the actual cost of an FR-44 policy is determined by your age, location, vehicle type, and other factors.
 If you’re required to keep an FR-44 certificate on file, you’ll be subject to higher minimum coverage limits than most individuals because you are now considered a high-risk driver.
 And with higher minimum coverage limits, you can expect to pay more than you would for a policy that doesn't have to satisfy FR-44 requirements.